Scuderia Ferrari: Formula One records

-Ferrari has achieved unparalleled success in Formula One and holds many significant records including (all numbers are based on World Championship events only).
+Ferrari has achieved unparalleled success in Formula One and holds many significant records as both a constructor and an engine manufacturer (all numbers are based on World Championship events only).
 Ferrari is the most successful Formula One engine manufacturer with wins, having achieved a single non-Ferrari victory with Scuderia Toro Rosso at the 2008 Italian Grand Prix, as well as one Ferrari privateer win at the 1961 French Grand Prix.